 Mortgage interest rates recently fell to near historic lows.
 But lending requirements have also become a lot stricter.
 And that means many people who want to buy a house are unable to get a conventional mortgage from traditional lenders.
 There is, however, another option, and that is private money, also known as a private mortgage or “hard money.”
 But before you take the private money route, you need to know exactly what you’re getting into.
-Here, then, are the pros and cons of using private money to buy a house in Cherokee County.
+Here, then, are the pros and cons of using private money to buy a house in Atlanta.

 Pros of Using Private Money to Buy a House